Pylons/deform/contributing.md

 ## Setting up a development environment

-Create a virtual environment.
+Create a virtual environment using Python's venv module.
-Into this virtual environment, install Deform development requirements for unit testing, lint, docs, and functional testing with a single command.
+Into this virtual environment, install Deform development requirements for unit testing, lint, docs, and functional testing with the command

     `pip install -e .["dev"]`